 Our regular schedule looks like this:

 10am – Sunday School: We have a middle school class and high school class that meet between our two morning worship services.
 We focus on learning the Bible and relating it to our everyday lives.
 Middle school focuses on the learning to wonder and delve deeper into the Biblical story, and high school focuses on how to convey the Biblical story as well as connecting it to their life story.
 For the 2018-2019 school year the middle school will be using a curriculum called Echo: The Story – a chronological look at the major stories of the Bible, and high school will be using a curriculum called Live: High School that delves into topics in the Bible that relate directly to their lives.

 5:00-7:00pm – Youth: This is a time for all the youth to come together to fellowship through sharing a meal, and then through various activities and study.
 We invite adults in the congregation to prepare dinner and then share dinner with us around the table where stories are told, memories are made, and community is built.
 Our activities vary from a mission project, time at the park, or playing games in our MAC.
 This is a time for students to de-stress amidst the pressures of being a teen.

 5:30pm – The church has a family fellowship time where we can connect over a meal.

 6:15pm – Bible Study: The youth remain together as one group and delve deeper into Biblical and faith topics.
-In the Winter of 2017 the topic of study will be Tough Stuff and understanding where God is in the midst of the hard parts of middle school and high school life.
+In the Winter of 2019 the topic of study will be an in-depth study of 2 Kings with a focus on how we know, research, and pray through a reading of a biblical text.

 There are also regular opportunities to travel and grow through retreats and trips.